 A Grand Jury packet should not be used in every case.
 A Grand Jury packet will typically contain a defense attorney’s strategy, and should therefore only be provided to the Grand Jury (and the prosecutor) if there is a high likelihood it will succeed.
 Additionally, even though a defense presented in a Grand Jury packet might be strong, it is also important that a prosecutor be receptive to the idea of a Grand Jury packet.
 If a prosecutor wants to see a case indicted, he can typically influence the Grand Jury to do so.

 Attorney Jose Ceja is a former prosecutor who has presented hundreds of cases to the Grand Jury.
 As a defense attorney, he has had countless “no bills” in cases ranging from aggravated assault, to sexual assault, to theft.
 He has the experience to know when a Grand Jury Packet in appropriate and how to maximize the chances of its success.
 If you are charged with any criminal offense in the Greater Houston area, Jose Ceja is an excellent choice.
-Call today for a free consultation.
+Contact us today for a free consultation.